rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

-that can be indirectly dispatched by a web application, namely the probing queries, announcement responses, resolution queries, and goodbye responses associated with mDNS. by ICE implementations that implement this proposal, and this rule MUST be applied to mDNS messages that can be created by a Web application, namely the (optional) probing queries, announcing responses, resolution queries and goodbye responses, in the execution context of the ICE agent.
+that can be indirectly dispatched by a web application, namely the probing queries, announcement responses, resolution queries, and goodbye responses associated with mDNS.

 Malicious Responses to Deny Name Registration
 ---------------------------------------------